deekayen/aidstoscoutmastership/manuscript/character.md

 Thus we save her funeral fee."
 ~~~~~~

 Rhythm is a form of art which comes naturally even to the untrained mind, whether it be employed in poetry or music or in body exercises.
 It gives balance and order which has its natural appeal even and especially among these closes to nature—savages.
 In the form of music it is of course most obvious and universal.
-THe Zulu War Song when sugn by four or five thousand warriors is an exmaple of rhuthm, in music, poetry and bodily movement combined.
+The Zulu War Song when sung by four or five thousand warriors is an example of rhythm, in music, poetry and bodily movement combined.

 The enjoyment of rendering or of hearing music is common to all the human family.
 The song as a setting to words enables the soul to give itself expression which, when adequately done, brings pleasure both to the singer and to his hearer.